yunimoo/elichika/README.md

     - Note that you have to obtain the item in game first before you are given the "default item count" amount of that item.

-## WebUI
-The WebUI for the sever can be located at `<server_address>/webui`.
-- By default, this is http://127.0.0.1:8080/webui
+### User
+The user WebUI has features to help you with playing the game:

+- Doing things quickly in your account, or setting up a maxed account.
+- Adding resources to skip the grind.
-- The WebUI can import and export account data.
+- Import export data.

-- The WebUI can be used to do stuff that the client can't do on its own.
-    - For example, the birthday can only be set during tutorial.
-The WebUI can change the birthday.
-- The WebUI also has some account editing functions.
+It can be located at: `<server_address>/webui/user`, which default to http://127.0.0.1:8080/webui/user

+Check out the user [docs](webui/user/README.md) for more details.

+Note that the user WebUI is not an account data editor, something like that be developed later.

 ## More docs
 Checkout the [docs](https://github.com/arina999999997/elichika/tree/master/docs) for more details on the server and how to do more advanced stuffs.

+Docs can also be found in relevant package in `.md` files.

 ## Credit
 Special thanks to the LL Hax community in general for: